Biggar family: South Africa

 He emigrated to the Cape Colony along with other 1820 Settlers.
 Alexander paid deposits for 13 other settler families who were indentured to him for three years and would receive 20 acre of land which they could cultivate on weekends, and receive title after three years.
 Despite their signed Article of Agreement, by July 1820 all except George Pollard had deserted him or applied for release from their contracts.

-His family, which now included nine daughters and a son, Robert, departed from Portsmouth on HMS Weymouth on 20 January 1820, arriving in Algoa Bay on 15 May 1820.
+Biggar's family, which now included nine daughters and a son, Robert, departed from Portsmouth on HMS Weymouth on 20 January 1820, arriving in Algoa Bay on 15 May 1820.
 His younger son George was born during the voyage.
 The family was allotted the Woodlands farm, near Bathurst on 6 September 1826.
 Ten years later, in May 1836, Alexander moved to the frontier trading centre of Port Natal, in the later Colony of Natal, initially with his younger son George.
 Once there, he founded the Port Natal Volunteers in 1837, the first white military group of the region, though they almost immediately disbanded.
 Alexander had 13 children in total.
 This included a son by a Zulu woman, as was the practice among Englishmen in the fledgling settler community.